Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Exams are taken with paper and pencil, except for the AP Chinese Language and Culture or AP Japanese Language and Culture exams.
 All of those exams are taken on computers at your test site.
 You should be able to take your exams at your high school.
 If not, you can sign up to take it at another school or testing site.

 The eligibility requirements also slightly differ for the AP and IB exams.
 While students must be enrolled in IB courses in order to take the exams for those classes, this is not the case for AP.
 Any student, whether in AP classes or not, can sign up for any AP exam as they can find a nearby testing site that offers it.
 For more information on how to take particular AP exams if they are not offered at your school, keep on reading (we’ll go into that later!).

 IB exams tend to be more costly than AP exams, but both can be quite expensive.
 While IB exams cost $119 (USD) each, AP exams cost $96 USD each.
-However, low-income students can secure a $34 fee reduction on each AP exam if their household income meets certain eligibility criteria.
+However, low-income students can secure a $36 fee reduction on each AP exam if their household income meets certain eligibility criteria.
+Costs may vary slightly by state so check with your school counselor for more details.
 To find out if you’re eligible for AP exam fee reductions, check out AP Exam Fee Reductions.